GandhiCloudLab/Understanding-Reports-and-Dashboards-in-Envizi/readme.md

 ## 1.2 How to access Dashboards

-Here are some dashboards available globally at the organization level.
-They can be accessed via several menus in Envizi.
+The `Monitor` menu in top navigation contains several sub menus under the sections `PERFORMANCE`, `BENCHMARKS` and `METER ALERTS`.
+They are all the dashboards  available in Envizi.
 <img src="images/140-menu-0-org-monitor.png">

+Dashboards are available at different levels in Envizi.

 #### Organization Level
 Here are the links to various dashboards available at the organization level.
-To access a dashboard, you could choose a menu item available in the first section (hightlighted in dotted light blue line) of the each menu.
+The menu items available in the first section (highlighted in dotted light blue line) of the each menu are the dashboards link.
 <img src="images/140-menu-1-org.png">

 #### Group Level